ipsita84/ising-2d-Gaussian-J/README.md

 disorder-gauss.cc generates a random no. from a given gaussian distribution.
 This we use as the random coupling.

+Mutual-info-vs-beta.cc computes the mututal information from the date files generated from runing the energy codes for each temperature.

+The make file just runs all the codes together.

 Run using bash script mutualinfo.sh.
 For example\*

 `./mutualinfo.sh <beta_min> <beta_max> <del_beta> `